 Todd is responsible for the daily management of office operations, and tracks each project from pre-design through construction administration.
 He is licensed to practice architecture in Illinois and Michigan, and is a member of the American Institute of Architects.

-A husband, father of two children (both budding swimmers and musicians), furniture designer, and cyclist, Todd loves building, racing--and sometimes crashing--bikes, especially through mud, rain, snow, and ice.
+A husband, father of two children (both swimmers and musicians), furniture designer, and cyclist, Todd loves building, racing, and riding bikes, especially through mud, rain, snow, and ice.
 Check out the news blog for his cycling-related posts!

 Michael Flath, AIA